tenjin/flutter-sdk/example/README.md

-# tenjin_analytics_example
+# tenjin_sdk_example

-Demonstrates how to use the tenjin_analytics plugin.
+Demonstrates how to use the tenjin_sdk plugin.

 ## Getting Started